minecraftchest1/dnscode/README.md

 ## About

 DNScode is a project to help simplify DNS zone management, when using plain text files with servers like BIND and NSD.
-It provides a framework for programmatically generating zone files with Python, allowing for more flexability, compared to other DNS as code solutions.
+It provides a framework for programmatically generating zone files with Python, allowing for more flexibility, compared to other DNS as code solutions.

+## Why

+I created this project to help me simplify my personal DNS records for my domains.
+What started out as a way to simply create a list of subdomains to point to a single host, turned into a flexible library for DNS zone generation.
+While still meeting my goal of a simple list to update, I am also able to use it for LetsEncrypt DNS challenges using my own self hosted DNS, without being forced to use BIND and rfc2136.
+And if I do decide to setup DNSSEC at some later point, I can build automation into my existing DNS tooling, simplifying management and reducing the likely hood of mistakes.
+All without loosing any flexibility.

+## Features

+ * Support for most major record types.
+ * Support for custom records.
+ * Multiple zones in one file.
+ * Dynamic and static records.
+ * Simple and intuitive.

 ## Installation
 ``` bash